leonr678/SIR-Epidemic-Model-Solver/README.md

 $$\frac{dR}{dt} = \gamma I$$

-where $S$ is the number of susceptible people, $I$  is the number of infected people, and $R$  is the number of recovered people.
+where S is the number of susceptible people, I is the number of infected people, and R is the number of recovered people.

 # Next steps